Disciplinary-Specific Writing Guides

 Print:

 - Herbert, Trevor.
 Music in Words: A Guide to Researching & Writing about Music.
-Oxford: Oxford University Press, 2009.
-Print. ($16)
+London: The Associated Board of the Royal Schools of Music, 2012.
+Print.

 Online: